 Continuing the Work: The Mission-Aligned Investing Collective

-The September 16 convening was not the end of the conversation but a waypoint in an ongoing journey.
-Building on the successes of the Cohort, Philanthropy Network launched the Mission-Aligned Investing Collective earlier this year.
-Unlike the time-limited cohort, the Collective is an ongoing platform where foundations can continue learning, experimenting, and collaborating.
+The September 16th convening was not the end of the conversation but a waypoint in an ongoing journey.
+Building on the successes of the Cohort, Philanthropy Network and Andorra launched the Mission-Aligned Investing Collective in 2024.
+Unlike the time-limited cohort, the Collective is an ongoing platform where foundations collaborate to share knowledge and resources to steward more capital into the Philadelphia region.

 Through the Collective, participants will:

-This next phase ensures that mission-aligned investing in Greater Philadelphia is not just a project, but a sustained movement.
+What started off as a mission-aligned investing cohort program has now become a group of champion foundations that use all their resources to drive positive change in their communities.
+It also ensures that mission-aligned investing in Greater Philadelphia is not just a buzz word, but a growing movement.
 Alongside ImpactPHL’s continued work to build connections between investors and opportunities, the Collective offers a trusted space for foundations to align their capital with mission and values over the long term.

 Philanthropy Network’s role is to hold the space, foster the relationships, and connect local actors with national expertise—ensuring that momentum builds over time and more capital is working in service of equity, resilience, and community well-being across the region.